-Michigan---has a 100% aged/disabled level a parent level of 37%/63% wkg ('12), a 200% CHIP level & a 450% ADAP level.
-It ended adult hearing aid & chiropractic coverage but has a now-closeds O/P care-only waiver for childless, nondisabled adults under 35%/45% wkg.
+Michigan---has a 100% aged/disabled level a parent level of 37%/63% wkg (12), a 200% CHIP level & a 450% ADAP level.
+It ended adult hearing aid & chiropractic coverage but has a now-closed O/P care-only waiver for childless, non-disabled adults under 35%/45% wkg.
 The legislature raised co-pays but boosted child wellness, dental & adult preventive fees.
 The Lansing, Muskegon, Detroit & Flint-area counties offer free or cheap coverage to those under 200% (but Flint's Genesse Co. may close enrollment).
 With a \$480 million 2012 deficit, the (then D, now R) House & Senate (still R) briefly ended adult vision care.
-Yet later restored adult dental, vision & podiatry (but not hearing aid or chiropractic) care and made no MD, hospital & most mental health cuts.
+They later restored adult dental, vision & podiatry (but not hearing aid or chiropractic) care and made no MD, hospital & most mental health cuts.
 Gov. Snyder (R) pledged to make no cuts; but then cut teaching hospitals \$67 million, Medicaid agency costs \$21 million, began moving dual eligibles into HMOs and, say advocates, cut home chore aid so much as to undermine de-institutionalization efforts (costing more in resulting, bigger nursing home bills) & dropped 11,000 families from TANF in 10/11 (claiming that they'll seamlessly still stay on food stamps & Medicaid).
 The US- funded, state-run risk pool cut its premiums (\$103 to \$415/mo by age band), but to do so raised deductibles to \$3,000 & co-pays to \$10, \$20, \$50 & \$100.
-The state is considering replacing an HMO tax-which CMS now says is improper--with a low tax on all claims paid by HMOs and insurers to prevent a loss of \$400 million in state Medicaid funds
+The state is considering replacing an HMO tax-which CMS now says is improper-with a low tax on all claims paid by HMOs and insurers to prevent a loss of \$400 million in state Medicaid funds

 Minnesota---this 209(b) state has an aged/disabled level of 100%, a regular Medicaid parent level of 275% wkg or not ('12), a CHIP level of 275%, an ADAP level of 300% & a risk pool with low income premium discounts for those under 200% & a Medicare supplement.
-With a \$5 billion 2012 deficit, the state raised Medicaid, CHIP & MinnesotaCare (state-subsidized insurance for childless, non-disabled adults below 250% in 2012) premiums & co-pays and denied Medicaid & CHIP to legal aliens.
-Ex- Gov. Pawlenty (R) capped enrollment in HCB care and tightened medical qualifications & cut paid hours for home aides; cut nursing home & HCB waiver fees; raised some premiums; and ended coverage of speech & occupational therapy, audiology & adult dentistry.
-Gov Dayton (D) expanded US-matched Medicaid to cover previously state-funded General Medical Assistance(GMA) patients under 75% He & the new legislature (R) compromised: He dropped his proposed "millionaire", hospital & nursing home taxes and accepted repeal of certain provider taxes that had been funding MinnesotaCare.
-They funded the 100,000+ GMA & Minnesota Care clients added to Medicaid, dropped their plan to substitute \$240 monthly vouchers for them to buy private insurance instead of Medicaid, but they got \$400 million in provider fee & other cuts (although new budget figures show MN's economic recovery to be well above average, with a surplus of over \$750 million).
-Still, the Medicaid agency announced it will cover only ER visits & I/P hospital care for non-citizens; and deny them previously-covered dialysis, chemotherapy, O/P Rx's, dentistry and mental health services.
+With a \$5 billion 2012 deficit, the state raised Medicaid, CHIP & MinnesotaCare (statesubsidized insurance for childless, non-disabled adults below 250%) premiums & co-pays and denied Medicaid & CHIP to legal aliens.
+Ex- Gov. Pawlenty (R) capped enrollment in HCB care, tightened its medical qualifications & cut paid hours for home aides; cut nursing home & HCB waiver fees; raised some premiums; and ended coverage of speech & occupational therapy, audiology & adult dentistry.
+Gov Dayton (D) expanded US-matched Medicaid to cover previously The Ryan White CARE Act, Title II, Community AIDS National Network, Inc.

+state-funded General Medical Assistance (GMA) patients under 75% He & the new legislature (R) compromised: He dropped his proposed "millionaire", hospital & nursing home taxes and accepted repeal of certain provider taxes that had been funding MinnesotaCare.
+They funded the 100,000+ GMA & Minnesota Care clients added to Medicaid, dropped their plan to substitute \$240 monthly vouchers for them to buy private insurance instead of getting Medicaid, but they got \$400 million in provider fee & other cuts .
+And the Medicaid agency said it will cover only ER visits & I/P hospital care for non-citizens; and deny them previously-covered dialysis, chemotherapy, O/P Rx's, dentistry & mental health services.